 During the pandemic

-During the pandemic, it is recommended for older people and people with chronic diseases to make fewer in-person visits to the dentist, and only go if it is necessary or if you are advised by a doctor.
+During the pandemic, it is recommended for older people and people with chronic diseases to make fewer in clinic visits to the dentist, and only go if it is necessary or if you are advised by a doctor.
 If anyone in your household is suffering from a cold, cough, or fever, please consult with your dentist remotely through video consultations first.

 - Make sure that the dentist is wearing a proper mask, face shield, hand gloves, etc.